-Unsealed indictment reveals Jeffrey Epstein used underage victims to recruit others for sex
+Jeffrey Epstein charged with operating sex trafficking ring, using underage girls to recruit

 Billionaire Jeffrey Epstein is alleged to have operated a sex trafficking ring in which he paid hundreds of dollars to girls as young as 14 to have sex with him at his homes in New York and Florida, according to an indictment unsealed Monday.

-The indictment alleges that between 2002 and 2005, Epstein paid workers and others to lure the underage girls into residences for sex.
-Prosecutors also say Epstein paid his victims to recruit other girls for sex abuse.
+Federal prosecutors in New York say Epstein paid workers and associates to lure underage girls into the residences for six during a three-year span between 2002 and 2005.
+They said some of his underage victims then recruited other young girls for sexual abuse.

-“Epstein created a vast network of underage victims for him to sexually exploit, often on a daily basis,” federal prosecutors said in a press release announcing the indictment.
+“Epstein intentionally sought out minors and knew that many of his victims were in fact under the age 18, including because, in some instances, minor victims expressly told him their age,” prosecutors wrote in the indictment.

-Prosecutors charged Epstein with one count of sex trafficking of minors and one count of conspiracy to engage in sex trafficking of minors.
-He is expected to appear in federal court on Monday.
+Epstein, a 66-year-old financier, faces one count of sex trafficking of minors and one count of conspiracy to engage in sex trafficking of minors.
+He is expected to appear in federal court later Monday.

+Prosecutors say Epstein created and maintained a network of victims in multiple states, conspiring with employees, who helped arrange sexual encounters and contacting victims.

+“Epstein incentivized his victims to become recruiters by paying these victim-recruiters hundreds of dollars for each girl that they brought to Epstein,” prosecutors wrote.
+“In so doing, Epstein maintained a steady supply of new victims to exploit.”

 The Washington Times Comment Policy